marklenz/OpenCAN/README.txt

 == Build ==
 Projects are built using Qt QMake and a C++ compiler.
+Qt Creator is the best IDE for building OpenCAN, Testench and all of the plugins.

 Specific build instructions can be found at docs/index.html